QR3.2.2 We are Flatlanders

 Edwin Abbot’s Flatland

-Space as a surface however lets light move on space as waves move on a lake except this surface has three dimensions not two.
-Light then is a transverse quantum wave vibrating into a plane beyond our space, just as complex number theory describes, which this makes us 3D “Flatlanders”.
+But if our space is a surface then light could move on it as waves do on a lake, except in three dimensions not two.
+If light is a transverse wave vibrating outside our space, just as complex number theory describes it, then we are 3D “Flatlanders”.

 Figure 3.8.
 A transverse circle moving on space is a sine wave

-That light is a transverse rotation outside space suggests that complex numbers explain electromagnetism because light really is rotating outside space, so:
+Complex numbers then explain electromagnetism because light really does vibrate outside space, so:

 Next